 It went on like that for a while, and I eventually stopped staring after realising this wasn’t TV, it was real, which I couldn’t get my head around.
 These two guys just needed to be a bit fatter and have utter ignorance for every other nation and they would be bonafide stereotypical Americans.

-We walked back to the hotel, still in awe at the shops and level of wealth in the area.
-We had plans to go into the hotel pool, but Gemma fell asleep.
-When she came too, (I may of nudged her after becoming extremely bored of American TV) we went for a drive around Beverley Hills.
+I walked back to the hotel, still in awe at the shops and level of wealth in the area.
+After a nap I went for a drive around Beverley Hills.

 It’s easier than I thought to find the celebrity houses, they are on long palm tree lined streets, with huge drives and outbuildings bigger than my entire house.
 They are impressive and other worldly at the same time.
-It was a good drive, and we got some looks for daring to drive a VW Passat in the area as the Ferraris and Mercedes whizzed past.
+It was a good drive, and I got some looks for daring to drive a VW Passat in the area as the Ferraris and Mercedes whizzed past constantly.

-We hit up Trader Joe’s (supermarket) for some groceries as we couldn’t afford to eat and drink out, and we wanted to sample the nightlife.
-Back at the hotel we had a quick bite, then got a cab to the Comedy Store.
+I hit up Trader Joe’s (supermarket) for some groceries as I couldn’t afford to eat and drink out, and I wanted to sample the nightlife.
+Back at the hotel I had a quick bite, then got a cab to the Comedy Store.

-It was only $20 per person and it gave us a good chance to see Los Angeles’ finest.
-There were 10 comedians on the bill, and we got there as the first one was starting.
+It was only $20 per person and it gave me a good chance to see Los Angeles’ finest.
+There were 10 comedians on the bill, and as I got there the first one was just starting.
 He was decent, as was the next guy.
 The third fella however, was really funny.
 He was talking about a recent article in the news regarding an American footballer that had hit his partner.
 Not a funny story, but should we be able to laugh at this pathetic man?
 Yes.

 The comedian did well to make light of it and was hammering the domestic abuser when a lady shouted ‘STOP!’ as if she could tell the entertainer what to do.
 She began a rant about how she works with somebody that has suffered domestic violence and he should not make a joke of it.
 Having done stand up and knowing how difficult it is when someone knocks you off your train of thought, I nearly stood up and berated her.
 Before I had a chance to think though, this pantomime crowd had begun shutting her down.